BPBA Consultant

 Extreme Programming (XP)

-Extreme Programming (XP) is an Agile software development methodology that focuses on delivering high-quality software through frequent and continuous feedback, collaboration, and adaptation.
-XP emphasizes a close working relationship between the development team, the customer, and stakeholders, with an emphasis on rapid, iterative development and deployment.
+Extreme Programming (XP) is an Agile software development methodology that aligns with the principles of the Agile Manifesto, focusing on delivering high-quality software through frequent and continuous feedback, collaboration, and adaptation.
+By incorporating Agile methodologies, XP emphasizes a close working relationship between the development team, the customer, and stakeholders, promoting rapid, iterative development and deployment to enhance overall business agility.

 Crystal Method